GremlinT/GameOff_2021_Bug/README.md

-# GameOff_2021_Bug
+# GameOff 2021: Bug
 Game Off 2021, theme: Bug

-It will be a game about work of QA.
+It will be the game about work of QA.
+Made by Unity.